greensponge/aurelia-dotnet-template/README.md

 To change the configured port from 5000 edit the file `Program.cs` in the root folder on the line: `.UseUrls("http://localhost:5000/")`.

+**IMPORTANT!** If you use Visual Studio 2017 at any point then `Properties/launchSettings.json` gets created, this path is ignored in `.gitignore` so it might be hard to notice unless you know where to look.
+This overrides `ASPNETCORE_ENVIRONMENT` and the application then always launches with "Development".

+You probably find `launchSettings.json` useful if you use Visual Studio with for example `IIS`, if you want to launch the template in production mode without removing/editing this file then you can run this command instead of `3.` above:

+`dotnet run --no-launch-profile`

 ### Hot module reload

 In order for hot-module-reload to work you need to make sure your environment is set to development **before** running the application, for example running one of the following commands for your platform: